motionforge/Unreal-Engine-5-Game-Starter-Template/README.md

 2. Dynamic Material.
 3. Landscape non-tiling material.
 4. Grid Material.
-5. The Volumetric clouds have a more built in advanced material applied.
+5. The Volumetric clouds have a built in advanced material applied.

 Plugins:
 1. Activated Volumetrics content (for a better cloud material).